Effie375/Ubuntu/chrome/README.md

-# Install Google Chrome Browser on Ubuntu 20.04
+# Install Google Chrome Browser

 If you installed the minimal Ubuntu 20.04, chances are, you do not have Chrome browser installed.
 Therefore, follow this guide to learn how to install Google Chrome Browser on Ubuntu 20.04.